Long-Lived Oscillons as Closed Domain Walls in the $\mathbb Z_2$-Symmetric Two-Higgs-Doublet Model: RECONSTRUCT THE LONG-LIVED STRUCTURE WITH TWO COMPLEX SCALAR FIELDS

 \subsection{Stability of the Structure}

 We would like to check if the system is stable or not under perturbation, in a way determine if the structure will diverge from the solution over time.
 In the case when the system evolves in a periodic oscillation, we would like to introduce the Floquet analysis method, which compares the perturbation scale change after a complete cycle of oscillation.
-An oscillon solution requires that the perturbation should not expand over time.\\ \\ For the mechanics of Floquet analysis discussed in Appendix 3, and for $\omega=0.45$ curve in FIG. \ref{f0f1} as an example~\footnote{We have also tried to analyze the stability from some other setup mode, like all other plots with different frequencies in FIG. \ref{f0f1}, their analysis results are all stable.
-And they give the same distribution in the plot.}, Floquet analysis in circular symmetry perturbation modes gives the result: some mode gives eigenvalues smaller than or equal to (with less than $\pm10^{-16}$ uncertainty) 1, as shown in FIG. \ref{floquet}, indicating the system will become stable against first-order small-scale perturbations over time. \FloatBarrier
+An oscillon solution requires that the perturbation should not expand over time.\\ \\ For the mechanics and system setup of Floquet analysis discussed in Appendix 3, and for $\omega=0.45$ curve in FIG. \ref{f0f1} as an example~\footnote{We have also tried to analyze the stability from some other setup mode, like all other plots with different frequencies in FIG. \ref{f0f1}, their analysis results are all stable where codes are available in GitHub.}, Floquet analysis in circular symmetry perturbation modes gives the result: some mode gives eigenvalues smaller than or equal to (with less than $\pm10^{-5}$ uncertainty) 1, as shown in FIG. \ref{floquet}, indicating the system will become stable against first-order small-scale perturbations over time.\\ \\ Floquet analysis in FIG. \ref{floquet} indicates that there are no modes that expand over time in radial perturbation; the system is stable in radial modes.
+Under non-radial perturbation modes, from which perturbation is decomposed into a summation of modes with different angular spectrum $\delta(t,r,\theta) = \sum_l \delta_l(t,r) e^{i l \theta}$, where each of term in them gives a shift to the potential by